 That’s mostly because they wouldn’t even know what to look at specifically for improvement even if they did video their performance.

 Probably the biggest problem I have seen is that the new comedians don’t really understand what they are doing on stage.
 They don’t have a good handle on how comedy material is developed or delivered for maximum impact.

 It’s a complete surprise to the new comedian if their material works at all.
 If it does work, they really don’t know why.

 It seems to me that most new comedians could benefit from even the most basic education when it comes to developing and delivering stand-up comedy material.

 Yet, most seem to be OK with suffering at every possible comedy open mic, expecting that “funny” will just happen in a stroke of luck.

-Let me say this — that’s the long and very hard approach to developing a killer act for the stage.
+Let me say this — that’s the long, frustrating and very hard approach to developing a killer stand-up act for the stage.